 Banks and fintechs will be critical to making the EUDI Wallet succeed.
 As Relying Parties, they’ll use it to verify users during onboarding or authentication, replacing costly manual checks or video calls.
 “For banks, this means big cost savings and a smoother user experience,” Claire says.
 The same logic applies across industries, from telecoms to e-commerce – wherever identity proofing is needed.

 At the same time, regulation remains a moving target.
 While eIDAS 2 introduces “strong user authentication,” PSD2 still mandates “strong customer authentication” – a subtle but important distinction.
-Future clarity is expected through the Payment Services Regulation (PSR) and ongoing large-scale pilots like EWC and NobID, which are working with the European Commission on a unified payment authentication framework.
+Future clarity is expected through the Payment Services Regulation (PSR) and ongoing large-scale pilots like EWC and NOBID, which have been working with the European Commission on a unified payment authentication framework.
+Those works will be piloted with the new large-scale pilots APTITUDE and WEBUILD in the next 2 years.

 Adoption, trust, and the human factor